 Take the YCB quiz to receive personalized product recommendationsFind My Matches

-The art of meditation and mindfulness can feel a little woo-woo for many mothers.
+The art of meditation and mindfulness can feel a little woo-woo for many women.
 I mean who has time to sit in silence and stare at the inside of their eyelids when they have 67 items to check off their to-do list before lunchtime?

 Trust me, I know.

 But don’t give up before giving it a whirl.
-I’m going to break down the difference between the two so you can see what they have in common, how they differ and the all-around amazing benefits they produce.
+I’m going to break down the difference between mindfulness and meditation so you can see what they have in common, how they differ and the all-around amazing benefits they produce.

 By definition, mindfulness is about being aware of the present moment, whether you’re parenting, working or downing a Snickers bar alone in the car before pickup.
 It’s the art of peacefully responding to what’s going on now, without beating yourself up about the past (screaming at your son this morning) or imagining a wrecked future (getting passed up for your next promotion).
 It’s the doorway you walk through to find relief from the nagging voice in your head that points out everything you’ve done wrong and almost nothing you’ve done right.